Unboxed-Software/solana-course/content/token22-on-chain.md

 * `token_program`
 * `system_program`

-The main difference between the `stake` and `unstake` accounts is that we need the `staking_token_mint` and `user_stake_token_account` for thi sinstruction in order to mint the user their staking rewards.
-Ok let's get started with the implementation of the `Unstake` struct.
-We won't cover each account individually because the struct is primarily the same as the previous instruction.
+The main difference between the required accounts in `stake` and `unstake` is that we need the `staking_token_mint` and `user_stake_token_account` for this instruction in order to mint the user their staking rewards.
+We won't cover each account individually because the struct is the exact same as the previous instruction, just with the addition of these two new accounts.

-First looking at the `staking_token_mint` account:
+First, the `staking_token_mint` account is the mint of the staking reward token.
+The mint authority must be the `pool_authority` PDA so that the program has the ability to mint tokens to users.
+The given `staking_token_mint` account also must match the given `token_program`.
+We'll add a custom constraint verifying that this account matches the pubkey stored in the `staking_token_mint` field of the `pool_state` account, if not we will return the custom `InvalidStakingTokenMint` error.

 ```rust
 // Mint of staking token
     #[account(